anuzx/Food-wastage-reduction-tracker/README.md

-This is a repository for finance tracker webapp
+This is a repository for Food-wastage-reduction-tracker webapp